basxto/gbz80-ph/README.md

+# Deprecated

+The rules went either into SDCC or SDCC already had similar rules which got generalized for gbz80 by now.
+16bitarithmetic.def has to be done in gen.c anyways.

 ## This needs SVN version / snapshot of SDCC

 Rules depend on peep hole functions, which **aren't** implemented in version **4.0.0**, and therefore will lead to errors in that version.